 The 21st century mom is almost always on the go.
 You know you are busy when you actually have to schedule your yoga practice or you ME time in your calendar.
 We spend much of our time running our kids from one activity to the next, working in our own careers, running a businesses, or maybe we are the CEO of our own household.
 Whatever it is, there is less time to focus on self-love then the generations before us.
 So how do we manage our busy schedules while also creating healthy lifestyle changes?
 One answer, keep it simple.
 Pick one small change to work on that can make a big difference.
 Once you incorporate that small change, pick something else to work on.
 Often times, people choose less healthy options because of the lack of time.
 The effort in the commitment to change is really the only thing required.
 Prioritize and make time for the things that you value.
 If a healthy family is one of those, which I am guessing it is since you are on this blog, then make a commitment for one small change.
 Time is really a perception to an individual person.
 Compare the 5 minute warning for your kids to leave the park vs. the waiting 5 minutes for a bathroom emergency.
 Both are 5 minutes, but our perception can differ depending on the situation.
 Some people get intimidated by the prospect of having to prepare healthy food to eat.
 Even if you don’t have the time to make elaborate meals, you can still eat healthy and feel amazing

-Here are my top 10 health tips for the busy person on the go!
+Here are my top 10 health tips for busy moms on the go!

 1. All you need for a healthy clean eating meal is a healthy protein, vegetables, and a healthy fat.
 This can be as simple as half an avocado and some grilled chicken on a bed of greens.